 Two parallel workshops devoted to Roma inequalities in the areas of health and housing took place on 9th October, in the morning.
 For that purpose, the EU umbrella Roma and pro Roma NGOs had prepared a background document.

-- Workshop report - Health inequalities endured by Roma
+Workshop focusing on health inequalities endured by Roma

-- Workshop report - Housing inequalities endured by Roma
+Workshop focusing on housing inequalities endured by Roma

 The workshops were followed by a plenary session of two exchange dialogues with various stakeholders, representing EU institutions, Member State's governments, Roma NGOs, academia, etc.

 The 2018 Platform, indeed, provided a useful forum for the exchange of views on reducing inequalities in health and housing Roma people are confronted with.

 As discussed within the workshops, only limited progress has been made in both areas.
 This was one of the reasons why both areas were brought to the EU level, for all stakeholders involved not only discussing the challenges but also identifying possible solutions.